XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

             $./validator-keys set_domain example.com

-**Warning:** This command will update your validator-keys.json file.
-Please be sure to store the validator-keys.json file in a safe location.
+**Warning:** This command updates your validator-keys.json file.
+Please be sure to store the `validator-keys.json` file in a secure location.

 Sample Output: